What if breast-feeding isn't going well?

 Can I combine breast-feeding and formula-feeding?

-Exclusive breast-feeding is typically recommended for the first six months after birth.
-Some mothers are able to successfully combine breast-feeding and formula-feeding — especially after breast-feeding has been well established.
+Exclusive breast-feeding is recommended for the first six months after birth.
+A diet of breast milk only provides the best nutrition.
+Formula supplementation can disrupt breast-feeding as well as affect milk supply.
+However, some mothers are able to combine breast-feeding and formula-feeding — especially after breast-feeding has been well-established.

 If I choose not to breast-feed, how should I handle the resulting emotions?